Battle of Kleidion: Battle

 The Byzantine army marched from Constantinople through Komotini, Drama and Serres and reached the Rupel pass on the Struma river.
-From there the army entered the Strumitsa valley and reached the vicinity of the village of Klyuch, where the river bent and approached Belasitsa and Ozgrazhden.
+From there the army entered the Strumitsa valley and reached the vicinity of the village of Klyuch, where the river bent and approached Belasitsa and Ograzhden.
 There the army was stopped by a thick wooden wall, defended by Bulgarian soldiers.
 The Byzantines attacked the palisade immediately, but were repulsed with heavy casualties.

 In response, Samuel sent a large army under one of the most able Bulgarian nobles, Nestoritsa, to strike southwards and draw the attention of Basil away from the siege at Klyuch.
-Nestoritsa's Bulgarians reached Thessalonika, but Byzantine troops under Theophylact Botaneiates, the strategos (Governor-General) of the city and his son Mihail managed to defeat them outside the city walls in a bloody battle.
-Theophylactus captured many soldiers and a large quantity of military equipment and marched north to join Basil II at Klyuch.
+Nestoritsa's Bulgarians reached Thessalonika, but Byzantine troops under Theophylact Botaneiates, the strategos (governor-general) of the city and his son Mihail managed to defeat them outside the city walls in a bloody battle.
+Theophylactus captured many soldiers and a large quantity of military equipment and marched north to join Basil at Klyuch.

-Basil II's first attempt to overwhelm the defenders of the pass was unsuccessful and his army was unable to pass through the valley, which was defended by 15,000–20,000 Bulgarians.
+Basil's first attempt to overwhelm the defenders of the pass was unsuccessful and his army was unable to pass through the valley, which was defended by 15,000–20,000 Bulgarians.
 Despite the difficulties the Byzantine Emperor did not abandon the attack.
 He ordered his general Nicephorus Xiphias to manoeuvre his troops around the high Belasitsa mountain and threaten the Bulgarians from behind, while he continued the assaults on the wall.
 Xiphias led his troops along a steep path that led him into the Bulgarians' rear.
-On July 29, Xiphias attacked the Bulgarian defenders, trapping them in the valley.
+On 29 July, Xiphias attacked the Bulgarian defenders, trapping them in the valley.
 The Bulgarians abandoned their towers to face this new threat and Basil was able to break through the front line and destroy the wall.

 In the confusion of the rout, thousands of Bulgarian troops were killed and the remainder desperately attempted to flee westwards.
 Samuel and his son Gabriel Radomir immediately headed to the east from their headquarters in the Strumitsa fortress to aid their army, but in desperate fighting near the village of Mokrievo (present-day North Macedonia) they were overwhelmed by the quickly advancing enemy.
 Many Bulgarian soldiers were killed at Mokrievo and many more were captured.
 Emperor Samuel himself barely escaped, only breaking free through the bravery of his son, who mounted his father on his own horse and took him to safety in Prilep.
 From Prilep, Samuel returned to Prespa while Gabriel Radomir headed towards Strumitsa to continue the struggle.